1. Instructor Information

 - Hats: No Hats.
 Period.

-The Instructional team may choose to award XP, at random, to those who demonstrate exemplary professional dress.
+The Instructional team may choose to award XP to those who demonstrate exemplary professional dress.
 This means that these students have exceeded the minimum standards of dress code.

 During presentations (including digital presentations), students should adopt a higher standard of professional dress than detailed above.